 Spotted-tail quolls are largely solitary and nocturnal, although the species does sometimes forage and bask during daylight hours.
 Spotted-tailed quolls spend a tenth of their time moving with agility above the forest floor on logs or in trees.

 The spotted-tailed quoll is a capable hunter that, like the eastern quoll, kills its prey by biting on or behind the head.
 Prey taken by the spotted-tailed quoll include rats, gliding possums, small or injured wallabies, reptiles and insects.
 Birds and eggs are also taken from time to time.
 Carrion is frequently eaten by spotted-tailed quolls and even tip scavenging and beachcombing occur.
 Large spotted-tailed quolls compete directly with Tasmanian devils

 for food -- one female has even been seen to chase a Tasmanian devil away from a carcase!

 .
 Females breed only once a year unless they fail to find a mate or lose their litter early, at which time they will try to breed again.
 Breeding occurs in early winter with females giving birth to up to 6 young after a gestation period of 21 days.
 After about 10 weeks the young are left in grass-lined dens located in burrows or hollow logs leaving the female free to hunt and forage.
 If the female needs to move to a different den she carries the young along on her back.
 Towards the end of November, when the young are 18 to 20 weeks old, they are weaned (stop suckling) and become independent of the female.
 Sexual maturity is reached at one year.

-This protected species is listed as Rare under the Tasmanian Threatened Species Protection Act 1995.
+Rare under the Tasmanian Threatened Species Protection Act 1995.

 Please see our Living with Wildlife